au-ts/sddf/drivers/gpio/meson/README.md

 (outlined in include/sddf/gpio/gpio.h).

 #### IRQ
-Irqs are recieved my driver and forwarded to associated client.
-Nothing else is done.
+Irqs are recieved my driver and forwarded to associated client based on the config file.

 ## ODROID C4 GPIO Specifications